 Downloads and Links

-To download pdf of the UCA Core Checklist, click here: Lower-Division UCA Core Check Sheet.
+To download a PDF of the UCA Core Checklist, click here and search for current academic year listing: Lower-Division UCA Core Check Sheet

 To download BFA Studio Academic Map, click here: Academic Map-BFA Studio Art